AdityaNikhil/IDAA/README.md

 ## Setup

+> [!IMPORTANT]
+> Make sure the ETL pipeline is set up and the data is successfully loaded into the PostgreSQL database.
+> If not, refer to the [ETL](etl/) directory for setup instructions before proceeding with the chatbot setup.

 ### Pre-requisites
-1. Ask the owner of the repo for the database uri.
-(Reach out [here](https://linkedin.com/in/aditya-nikhil))
+1. Ensure that the data is loaded and setup in the PostgreSQL DB.
-2. Gather API keys from langsmith, groq, openai (optional)
+2. Gather API keys from langsmith, groq, openai.
-3. Install docker

 ## Getting started
 Pull this project into your workspace